 Social progress as widening intersubjectivity can now be seen as creating a dialectical tension between two completely opposite positions: a radical morality based on concern for all human or sentient beings; and a radical freedom due to the lack of an objective requirement for any moral concern at all (see DP-1 to DP-12).
 This tension leads to a paradoxical nihilism, in the following sense:

-One of the factors in social progress is the growing awareness, central to both of these positions, that there are no objective values “out there,” privileging one subjective viewpoint over any other.
-From a perspective which seeks to be fully intersubjective, this equal legitimacy of viewpoints translates into an egalitarian morality, but from a skeptical perspective which realizes that it cannot go beyond the intersubjective, any such morality lacks external objective support.
+One of the factors in social progress is the growing awareness, central to both of these positions, that there are no objective values “out there” to privilege one subjective viewpoint over another.
+From a perspective which seeks intersubjective harmony, this equal legitimacy of viewpoints translates into an egalitarian morality, but from a skeptical perspective which realizes that it cannot go beyond the intersubjective, any such morality lacks external objective support.
 Intersubjectivity both grounds and bounds any theory of moral or social progress.

 Ross Poole, Morality and Modernity, chapter 4, last section –